 5. J.P.
 Morgan Wealth Management

-Like other firms, J.P.
-Morgan offers commission-free trades and a wide range of investments, including individual stocks, bonds, ETFs, mutual funds and options.
-The firm also offers cash bonuses when funding a new IRA or rolling over assets from other retirement accounts.
-These bonuses range from $50 for new inflows of $5,000 to $24,999 to as much as $700 for new inflows of $250,000 or greater.
+J.P.
+Morgan Wealth Management provides commission-free trading and a diverse array of investment choices, including stocks, bonds, ETFs, mutual funds, and options.
+Additionally, the firm rewards new IRA funding or rollovers with cash bonuses.
+These bonuses range from $50 for deposits between $5,000 and $24,999 to $700 for contributions of $250,000 or more.

 Bottom Line